UN agency declares global emergency over virus from China

 China first informed WHO about cases of the new virus in late December.
 To date, China has reported more than 7,800 cases including 170 deaths.
 Eighteen other countries have since reported cases, as scientists race to understand how exactly the virus is spreading and how severe it is.

+The main reason for this declaration is not because of what is happening in China but because of what is happening in other countries, he said. “”Our greatest concern is the potential for this virus to spread to countries with weaker health systems which are ill-prepared to deal with it.”

+“This declaration is not a vote of non-confidence in China…on the contrary, WHO continues to have the confidence in China’s capacity to control the outbreak,” he said.

-The case in France is a doctor who was in contact with a patient with the new virus and later became infected himself.
+On Thursday, France confirmed that a doctor who was in contact with a patient with the new virus later became infected himself.
 The doctor is now being treated in an isolated room at a Paris hospital.
 Outbreak specialists worry that the spread of new viruses from patients to health workers can signal the virus is becoming adapted to human transmission.

 A declaration of a global emergency typically brings greater money and resources, but may also prompt nervous governments to restrict travel and trade to affected countries.
 The announcement also imposes more disease reporting requirements on countries.